-The Office of Wellness Services maintains strict confidentiality of records and counseling relationships.
-No information disclosed in a counseling relationship is shared with anyone inside or outside the University unless provided by law.
+The Office of Wellness Services maintains strict confidentiality of records and counseling relationships in accordance with FERPA and HIPPA.
+No information disclosed in a counseling relationship is shared with anyone inside or outside the University unless the student signs a release of information, the student is a threat to self or others, reports abusing a child or elder, or if the records are ordered to be released by a court of law.